elegant-h2020/Elegant-Acceleration-Service/README.md

 # ELEGANT Acceleration Service
-A web service that provides code that can run on hardware accelerators
+A web service that provides code that can run on hardware accelerators (e.g. GPUs).

 ## Description